IBM/conversation-data-framework/README.md

 Please install following python modules: configparser, openpyxl, cryptography, unidecode, requests

 For brief summary how to run scripts please see scripts.md.

+Description of dialog T2C and xml WAW format is placed in doc folder as well as description of entity and intent csv format.